BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 };
 ```

-In order to configure the new views display options we have these new parameters.
+In order to configure the new views display options, we have these new parameters.
 ```javascript
 let displayModeOptions {
    sphereBaseSize? : number, //The size of the sphere when scaled by the sphereScaleUnit after determining the longest bone in the system.
 Default = 0.15